 The best dressed stars from the 2022 Met Gala

-With the 2023 Met Gala less than a month away, it seems like the perfect time to look back at some of the best outfits from last year’s event.
+With the 2023 Met Gala just days away, it seems like the perfect time to look back at some of the best outfits from last year’s event.

 For the event last year, the theme was “In America: An Anthology of Fashion,” with the dress code listed on the invites as “Gilded Glamour” and was part two of an exhibit from the museum’s Costume Institute.
 The first part of the exhibit, “In America: A Lexicon of Fashion,” was the theme of the 2021 Met Gala.

-When celebrities first walked the steps of the Metropolitan Museum of Art last year, they went on to debut some extravagant looks.
-These were some of the best-dressed celebrities at the 2022 Met Gala.
+From Blake Lively to Sarah Jessica Parker, these were some of the best-dressed celebrities at the 2022 Met Gala.

 Vanessa Hudgens